 The rate at which borrowers prepay their loans can have a material impact on our net interest margin and the value of our Residual Interests.
-Prepayment rates and levels are subject to a variety of economic, competitive and other factors, including changes in interest rates, availability of alternative financings, legislative and regulatory changes affecting the education loan market and the general economy.
+Prepayment rates and levels are subject to a variety of economic, competitive and other factors, including changes in our competitors' business strategies, changes in interest rates, availability of alternative financings (including refinance and consolidations), legislative and regulatory changes affecting the education loan market and the general economy.
 FFELP Loans and Private Education Loans may be voluntarily prepaid without penalty by the borrower, refinanced or consolidated with the borrower's other loans through refinancing.
+Refinance products offered by us and our competitors may increase the repayment rate on our FFELP Loans and Private Education Loans.